 On completion of the Demerger, the Company and Bytes Technology Holdco will hold the entire issued share capital of Bytes UK and the Company will be the new parent company of the Bytes Group.
-However, as at the date of this Registration Document, the Demerger SPA remained conditional upon several Suspensive Conditions including approval of certain shareholder resolutions by Altron Shareholders.

-11.2 Convertible Notes Instrument
+11.3 Convertible Notes Instrument

-On 3 November 2020, the Company is expected to enter into the Convertible Notes Instrument in order to effect the issuance of 220,506,494 Convertible Notes.
-The Convertible Notes will be issued in part consideration for the acquisition of Bytes UK pursuant to the terms of the Demerger SPA.
-Whilst the Convertible Notes will be issued to Bytes SA, the Convertible Notes may be transferred to Altron Ordinary Shareholders pursuant to the Distribution.
+On 3 November 2020, the Company executed the Convertible Notes Instrument in order to effect the issuance of 220,506,494 Convertible Notes.
+The Convertible Notes were issued in part consideration for the acquisition of Bytes UK pursuant to the terms of the Demerger SPA.
+Whilst the Convertible Notes were issued to Bytes SA, the Convertible Notes may be transferred to Altron Ordinary Shareholders pursuant to the Distribution.